 If you do attend court for empanelment, your name may be called randomly during the empanelment process, which means you may sit on the jury.

 If your name is not called, you’re not required to sit on the jury.

 If your name is called, you’re asked to swear in.
 You’re then directed to a seat in the jury box.

-During swearing in, the bailiff asks you to ‘stand by’ or the defence council calls ‘challenge’.
+During swearing in, the prosecutor calls ‘stand by’ or the defence counsel calls ‘challenge’.